Madrasta (film): Plot

 Edward and Sandra is a married couple, and had three children, Rachel, Ryan and Lisa.
 Knowing that Sandra is no longer happy and contented with her marriage, she decided to leave Edward and her children.
-Years later, Edward remarried Mariel after Edward's divorce to Sandra was approved.
+Years later, Edward remarried Mariel after Edward's annulment to Sandra was approved.
 As soon as Mariel stepped foot inside the house, it was only Lisa who accepted and became close to her.
 As Mariel is having difficulty with Rachel who is always busy with her studies and friends, while Ryan would leave the house every night and came home early in the morning.
 Since Sandra left, Ryan became more rebellious.
 As time goes by, Mariel got pregnant.

 But she needed to cope with everyone in the household especially their housemaids.
 Also with Ryan who had trouble with his studies because of being rebellious.
 As Mariel decided to prepare for Rachel's birthday as one of their maids decided to leave after an argument, Rachel didn't appreciate her efforts.

 Mariel soon gave birth to a son named Mikey.
 While Rachel had a hard time in her practicum at the company where Mariel is working.
 After Rachel madly scolded Mikey, Mariel confronted Edward about what she did to her son.
 In an intense exchange of conversation, Mariel decided to leave.
 At the funeral of Mariel's grandfather, whom she's very close to her, Edward asked Mariel to return for Lisa.
 Unfortunately, Sandra returned home, now already married and had a daughter.
 As Edward and Sandra met again, he became furious for abandoning him and their children.
 Ryan got involved in a vehicular accident after seeing Sandra.
 He wanted to be in the United States with Sandra, but she refused because Edward loves him.
 Rachel got pregnant to her boyfriend Dondi, and Edward wants him to marry Rachel.
 Edward then asked forgiveness to Ryan for everything that he did, while Mariel insisted to Sandra that she had no place for Edward's children.
 But Sandra said that Mariel is the one who is with them and told her to take care of them.
 On the wedding of Rachel and Dondi, Ryan finally accepted Mariel and she and Edward vowed that they will love and support each other.